Availity/availity-react/docusaurus/docs/components/hooks/use-toggle.md

 ---
 title: useToggle
+---

-summary: Returns a boolean that can easily be toggled.
+Returns a boolean that can easily be toggled.
 Useful for loaders, and toggle components.
----

-## Example
+### Example

 ```jsx
 import React from 'react';